lanl-ansi/PowerModelsDistribution.jl/.github/pull_request_template.md

 ## Code

+- Code changes should be relevant to the issue being addressed by the PR to the extent possible.
+Unrelated code changes are discouraged, and should be submitted in a separate PR
 - An entry should be added to CHANGELOG.md for every PR
 - Documentation should be updated (See CONTRIBUTING.md for guidelines)
 - Unit tests should be added.
 In the case where existing unit tests were altered, an explanation for the change must be included